Skip to main content

 To derive the new area-based measure, as well as carry out the subsequent analysis, it was necessary to access and link a variety of data sources.

 The first of these was 2011 Census data that was available in the public domain.
 The Census is a UK-wide collection that occurs every ten years and is mandatory for all households to complete.
+A range of topics are covered as part of the questionnaire, including employment, education, as well as home and vehicle ownership.
 It is administered by the Office for National Statistics (ONS) in England and Wales, while the Northern Ireland Statistics and Research Agency (NISRA) and National Records of Scotland (NRS) gather the relevant data for Northern Ireland and Scotland, respectively.
-Alongside there being a very high level of coverage across the population, the UK Data Service (2022) Census forms illustrate that there is broad consistency in the way questions are asked across all four nations.
-A wide range of topics are covered such as employment, education, as well as home and vehicle ownership.
+Alongside there being a very high level of coverage across the population, the UK Data Service (2022) Census forms illustrate that there is general consistency in the way questions are asked across all four nations.
+Indeed, a report by the ONS (2015) indicates that many of the published outputs on different aspects of the Census are either broadly or highly comparable.

 a) Age structure (KS102)